irq8/trackercat/README.md

 ### System Requirements

 **Windows** _(Python 2.7+)_:
-* The best way to install libxml2/libxslt Windows is by using the libxml and libxslt bindings (exe) from Stéphane Bidoul's site: http://users.skynet.be/sbi/libxml-python/  (an executable should be found within this repository)
+* The best way to install libxml2/libxslt Windows is by using the libxml and libxslt bindings (exe) from StÃ©phane Bidoul's site: http://users.skynet.be/sbi/libxml-python/  (an executable should be found within this repository)
-* Have these documents in the same place: tc.py, transform.xslt as well as complete GPX (example, Current.gpx or a device’s archived GPX files).
+* Have these documents in the same place: tc.py, transform.xslt as well as complete GPX (example, Current.gpx or a deviceâ€™s archived GPX files).
 * A sufficient amount of memory necessary to run the trackpoint-to-CSV feature (this should not pose a significant problem).

 **Linux** _(Python 2.6-dev)_: